sualeh/introduction-to-chatgpt-api/introduction-to-chatgpt-api.md

 - Model capabilities as function calls
   - Function name and arguments
   - Comments (like javadocs or XML documentation)
-- ChatGPT will tell you which function will satisfy a prompt
+- ChatGPT will recommend a function will satisfy a prompt